Taghlib: Hamdanid dynasty

+Present day

+According to Yaqut al-Hamawi, the modern-day descendants of the tribe belong to the Anizah tribe, specifically to the Banu Bishr branch, and most reside in the Najd region.

 Religion

 Small numbers of Taghlibi tribesmen converted to Islam during the Umayyad era (661–750) and early Abbasid era (8th century), including the small Taghlibi community of Kufa, some tribesmen in Qinnasrin and noted individuals, such as the Umayyad court poets Ka'b ibn Ju'ayl and 'Umayr ibn Shiyaym.
 The vast majority remained Christian during this period.
 Later in the Abbasid era, in the 9th century, significant numbers of Taghlibi tribesmen embraced Islam and attained higher office in the state.
 Apparently, the mass conversion of the Taghlib to Islam occurred in the second half of the 9th century during the reign of al-Mu'tasim (r.
 833–842).
 At around the same time, Malik ibn Tawk persuaded Sahl ibn Bishr, a great-grandson of al-Akhtal, to convert to Islam along with all of al-Akhtal's descendants.
 The Banu Habib converted to Christianity in 935 when they defected to Byzantium.
 The historian Asa Eger comments, "The idea that they [the Banu Habib] converted to Christianity may only partially be true, as many may still [have] retained their Christian past identities."